The King of Swords rules over the domain of intelligence and the suit of Swords.

 The King of Sword’s advice is to clear your mind, think for yourself, and draw your own conclusions.

 Turn your mind into a sword; sharp, swift, balanced, and flexible.
 Listen to your Higher Self.
 Be the voice of reason and trust only in what you can observe, but stay true to your beliefs.
-Remember that the simpler solution is more likely to be correct than a complicated one.
+Remember that a simpler solution is more likely to be correct than a complicated one.

 As an advice card, the King of Swords calls on you to achieve mental clarity, to nourish and educate your mind.